AC Power & Ground Tech Bulletin

 If the problems are still there after pulling the UPS from the wall you could still have a no ground or a bad ground problem.
 After verifying that the ground rod is connected outside you could try running a wire from the electrical panel along the floor to a ground connection on your equipment.

 Sometimes you can get a ground from the metal conduit coming from the electrical panel.
-But, since conduit pieces are joined together with connectors that have to be tightened properly you can't count on there being a good electrical connection between pieces of conduit.
+Since conduit pieces are joined together with connectors that have to be tightened properly you can't count on there being a good electrical connection between pieces of conduit.

 Having a spare Battery Backup to use for troubleshooting makes a lot of sense.
 If the equipment works OK on the Battery Backup with the power plug pulled from the wall, and doesn't when it's plugged into the wall, you're pretty close to fixing the problem.